 IGSMA Solo and Ensemble Contest Saturday, February 23, 2019 WE ARE HOSTING @ Lisle Jr. High

 What exactly is this festival?
 Every 6th-8th Grade student in band will perform a solo at the annual IGSMA Contest as part of their third quarter grade.
 In the coming weeks, students will choose a solo to begin preparing.
 Small-group lessons in the months of January and February will primarily be to prepare the students on their solos.
 Mr. Schraub and Mr. Meyer strongly believe that this festival is one of the most important parts of a student’s musical education here at Lisle.
 By preparing a solo, the students will vastly improve their technique on their instruments and, in turn, our band as a whole will rapidly improve.

-What do I need to perform at this festival?
-All band students are required to perform a solo.
+Who performs at this festival?
+ALL BAND STUDENTS are required to perform a solo.
 In addition to their solo, students will also have the opportunity to play in an optional small-group ensemble with their friends.

 What solo do you play?
 All band students will need to order a solo book.
 Each book contains several different solos from which the students can choose as well as a CD that they can play along with to learn their piece.
 Included below are links where you can find the right book.
 In this day and age, online ordering if the quickest and easiest way to receive the book.
 If you order from Quinlan and Fabish, they can deliver the book directly to school if that is easier for you.
 Here are the books that we recommend for each student:

 Search on www.Amazon.com (make sure you search for book 2 select the right instrument)